-- Have everyone in your group select a difficult problem you've been involved with in the last month or so, the kind of tough, interpersonal difficulty that many of us try to ignore.
+- Have everyone in your group select a difficult problem you've been involved with during the last month or so, the kind of tough, interpersonal difficulty that many of us try to ignore.
 Someone might feel frustrated that they can't reach an agreement with close associates, or that someone else on a team isn't pulling their weight. - Give everyone 5 minutes to sketch out a description of the problem.

-2. Right-hand column (what was said).
+1. Right-hand column (what was said).

-- Have everyone recall a frustrating conversation they had over this situation.
-If you can't immediately think of a specific conversation, try to imagine the conversation that you would have if you brought the problem up. - Then have everyone take several pieces of paper and draw a line down the center. - In the right-hand column, everyone should write out the dialogue that actually occurred or write the dialogue you're pretty sure would occur if you were to raise this issue.
+- Have everyone recall a frustrating conversation they had over this situation or imagine the conversation that you would have if you brought the problem up. - Then have everyone take several pieces of paper and draw a line down the center. - In the right-hand column, everyone should write out the dialogue that actually occurred or write the dialogue you're pretty sure would occur if you were to raise this issue.
 The dialogue may go on for several pages.
 Leave the left-hand column blank until you're finished.

-3. Left-hand column (what you were thinking).
+1. Left-hand column (what you were thinking).